dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

   - dyn4j
 ---

 In my last post where I talked about the reasons for moving the dyn4j site to GitHub Pages and off of WordPress, I mentioned another post to describe the technical details of the move - this is it!
-Seriously though, it wasn't exactly trivial, but that's in part due to some self-imposed (inflicted) constraints.
+Seriously though, it wasn't trivial, but that's in part due to some self-imposed (inflicted?) constraints.

 {% include figure.html name="wordpress.png" caption="WordPress" credit="https://wordpress.org/" %}